DimplyBarkha/gajendra-profecialinks/.github/ISSUE_TEMPLATE/digital-shelf-source-build.md

 ## Build Checklist
 #### GitHub
+- [ ] Ensure the CLI and repository are download correctly
-- [ ] Please assign yourself to this issue
+- [ ] Assign yourself to this issue
-- [ ] Please confirm `Source` Label is added
+- [ ] Confirm `Source` Label is added
-- [ ] Please link issue to the correct project
+- [ ] Link issue to the correct project
-- [ ] Please link issue to the correct milestone
+- [ ] Link issue to the correct milestone
+- [ ] Confirm Source was added to Project dash
 - [ ] From Master, create a branch that references this issue.
 `git checkout -b {issue_title}`

+#### Workbench
+- [ ] Create a source in the Testing and Development collection.
+Source should have no extractor or parameters at this time

 #### Building
+- [ ] Promote Source to `Building` in Project Dash
 - [ ] Please add `Building` Label
 - [ ] Create extractor robot
 https://import-io.github.io/import-io-cli-public/#import-io-extractornew